oresat/oresat-linux/octavo_eeprom_flasher/README.rst

 - Connect the PocketBeagle’s I2C-2 to the Octavo’s I2C-0 using a Debug Board.

+ .. warning:: Connection point to the Octavo's I2C-0 may change to be directly on card and not
+    debug board with future OreSat cards.

  .. image:: ../static/oresat_debug_board.jpg

 - Power on the Octavo.